acscc/acscc.github.io/application.md

 The application form will be made available here at the start of the application.

 We aim for an inclusive event where a set of diverse and highly motivated young researchers and other climate change stakeholders can come together.
-Excellent applicants with no previous experiences with complexity research will also be considered.
 We aim for about 40 participants.

 ## Registration